 Jean Burden Poetry Series Reading

-The Center for Contemporary Poetry and Poetics, in alliance with our community partners The Salt Eaters Bookshop, will be welcoming Claudia Rankine to read in our 2021 installment of the Jean Burden Poetry Series on February 25.
+The Center for Contemporary Poetry and Poetics will be welcoming Naomi Shihab Nye to read in our 2022 installment of the Jean Burden Poetry Series on Tuesday, February 22.